Washington State's Industrial Hemp Processing Facility

-Turning hemp into renewable materials — fiber, hurd, biochar, and graphene — to build a carbon-negative future for America’s industries.
+Turning hemp into renewable materials fiber, hurd, biochar, and advanced carbon.
+Building a carbon-negative future for American industry.

 • Hemp Renewable Alternative

-Hemp: The Renewable Alternative to Oil, Cotton, and Concrete
+Hemp: The Renewable Alternative to Timber, Oil, Cotton, and Concrete

-Planting, growing, and harvesting industrial hemp comes with a learning curve — and we’re here to make it easier.
-In partnership with Washington State University (WSU), we’re helping farmers identify the best hemp cultivars for their region, improve yields, and adopt sustainable cultivation practices.
+Growing industrial hemp comes with a learning curve and IHPA is here to shorten it.
+In partnership with Washington State University, we help farmers select the best hemp cultivars for Eastern Washington conditions, improve yields, and adopt sustainable cultivation practices.
+Hands-on harvesting support ensures every crop meets processing standards from field to facility.

 • Hemp Fiber